mrkllntschpp/Machine-Learning-For-Everyone/README.md

 ## Python for ML

-- Explore the [Python-for-ML](./Python-for-ML) folder for resources and examples on applying machine learning concepts in Python.
-- More to come!
+Explore the [Python-for-ML](./Python-for-ML) folder for resources and examples on applying machine learning concepts in Python.
+More to come!
+I haven't really fleshed this one out yet.

 ## May The Course Be With You: Videos